mctools/simplebuild/doc/source/intro.rst

 FIXME).
 The dgcode bundle itself provides utilities for configuring and using Geant4, with all the necessary domain specific tweaks and utilities.
-Code relating to the simulation of specific detector prototypes is then kept in separate bundles, some publically available in repositories on GitHUB, and some kept on private gitlab servers (mostly for historical reasons).
+Code relating to the simulation of specific detector prototypes is then kept in separate bundles, some publically available in repositories on GitHub, and some kept on private GitLab servers (mostly for historical reasons).